Home

 Adult behaviour

-Peacocks emerge in late July or August, and generally spend a few days very close to the emergence site, nectaring at thistles, knapweeds, hemp agrimony, ragwort, marjoram and bramble flowers.
+Peacocks emerge in late July and throughout August, and generally spend a few days very close to the emergence site, nectaring at thistles, knapweeds, hemp agrimony, ragwort, marjoram and bramble flowers.

-At Noar Hill in Hampshire on 31st July 2009, there were an exceptional number of Peacocks present, well in excess of 150, by far the highest concentration of this species I have ever seen.
+At Noar Hill in Hampshire on 31st July 2009 there were an exceptional number of Peacocks present, well in excess of 150, by far the highest concentration of this species I have ever seen.
 There were often 15 or 20 on a small patch of thistle or a single clump of hemp agrimony.
-At about 6.30pm the breeze suddenly dropped, and at the same time cloud cover obscured the sun.
-The Peacocks quickly responded by settling in groups of up to 6 to bask on ant hills and patches of bare chalk, and made a wonderful sight.
+At about 6.30pm the breeze suddenly dropped, and cloud cover obscured the sun.
+The Peacocks quickly responded by settling in groups of up to 6 to bask on ant hills and patches of bare chalk.

 By late September they enter hibernation, usually at woodland sites, where they spend the winter months hidden in hollow tree trunks, log piles, farm out-buildings and other cool dark places where their blackish mottled undersides provide them with excellent camouflage.
-They re-awaken on the first sunny days of spring - sometimes as early as January ( e.g. I watched a Peacock basking on a rock in Stansted Forest on 26th January 2008 ), but early-mid March is more typical.
+They re-awaken on the first sunny days of spring, sometimes as early as January, although mid March is more typical.
+They are very long lived butterflies, and there are usually a few individuals flying in late May or early June, almost overlapping with the next generation of adults.

-At Botley Wood in April 2007, I watched an aerial battle between a male Comma and a male Peacock, both of who believed they had "ownership" of a particular birch log.
-The pair engaged in battle many times during a 20 minute period, but eventually the Peacock was driven off, leaving the Comma to occupy the territory.
+In April 2007 at Botley Wood I watched a sortie between a male Comma and a male Peacock both of who believed they had 'ownership' of a particular birch log.
+The pair engaged in battle dozens of times during a 20 minute period but eventually the Peacock was driven off, leaving the Comma to occupy the territory.

 When female Peacocks pass through the male territories they are instantly intercepted and pursued at high speed.
 Often the chasing male will inadvertently fly into the dominion of another male, and a territorial battle will take place during which the female will escape.
 Despite the abundance of the butterfly, neither myself, or as far as I am aware anyone else, has observed the courtship or found a copulated pair.